 The Infested are those who have succumbed to the mysterious Technocyte virus, which consumes and twists flesh towards an unknown goal.
 The virus afflicts all it comes in contact with, save for the Tenno and their Warframes.
 While animalistic, there seems to be some kind of larger coordination in the plague's action.

-The Orokin Empire is a lost civilization that ruled over the solar system in an era known as the Orokin Era that has long passed.
+The Orokin Empire is a lost civilization that ruled over the solar system in an era known as the Orokin Era which has long since passed.
 When Earth became no longer environmentally habitable the Orokin were one of the first humanoid factions to ventured into space and began colonizing the rest of the solar system.
-The Orokin eventually asserted dominance over the system as they grew into a empire.
+The Orokin eventually asserted dominance over the other colonists in the solar system and grew into an empire.
 They developed technological marvels such as the Solar Rails and were able to terraform much of the Solar System, even making Earth habitable once again.
-The Orokin however then went to war with a machine race known as the Sentients, in which during that time developed the tennocyte and the Warframes to combat the Sentients.
+The Orokin at their height however, then went to war with a machine race known as the Sentients, and during that time developed the tennocyte and the Warframes to combat the Sentients.
 Now the Orokin have not been seen for generations, and are presumed to have died out.
+The remnants of Orokin society, the merchant class, became the present Corpus, and the labor and working class revolted eventually forming into the Grineer Empire.
 However, their technology and legacy forever continues to shape the Warframe universe.